yusufessam22/dsml-portfolio/index.md

 ## Rain-Net: Daily Rainfall Forecasting (2025 - ongoing)

 ### 🔍 Overview
-Rain-Net is an ongoing research collaboration with Sunway University that focuses on forecasting daily rainfall using machine learning.
-Due to confidentiality, only selected details are shared here.
+Rain-Net is an ongoing research collaboration with Sunway University focused on forecasting daily rainfall using machine learning.
+Due to confidentiality, only selected aspects of the project can be shared.

-The core challenge in this project is the **scarcity of data**: the dataset comes from an **undisclosed rainfall station in Malaysia** and contains only one feature — **daily rainfall amounts** over a few thousand rows.
-This makes it a **univariate time series forecasting problem**, and a particularly difficult one, as many days record near-zero rainfall, while some days spike past **300mm to over 400mm**.
+The data used comes from an undisclosed rainfall station in Malaysia.
+It is a univariate time series containing just one feature: daily rainfall values.
+The dataset is relatively small, with only a few thousand rows.
+This poses a major challenge, as reliable forecasting typically requires rich historical data.
+However, this is representative of many real-world locations where rainfall monitoring is needed but data is limited.

-Despite these limitations, the motivation is clear: **many regions in the world require reliable rainfall forecasting systems but lack sufficient data**.
-The goal of this study is to develop a machine learning framework that can still produce **useful forecasts** under such constraints, contributing toward scalable solutions in data-sparse environments.
+The goal of this project is to design a machine learning framework capable of producing useful and actionable rainfall forecasts, even under such constraints.

 ### 📊 Data & Features
-To overcome the limitations of a single-variable dataset, a **heavily feature-engineered approach** was taken.
-These engineered features enable models to extract more information from temporal patterns, rainfall intensity, and cyclicality:
+To extract more predictive signal from the univariate dataset, an extensive set of engineered features was developed:

-- **Seasonality features (cyclical encoding):**
+- Seasonality features (cyclical encodings):
-  - Month, day of year, and week of year (sine/cosine pairs)
+  Month, day of year, and week of year as sine and cosine transformations

-- **Lag features:**
+- Lagged rainfall features:
-  - Rainfall amounts and intensities for the past 7 days
+  Daily rainfall and rainfall intensity over the past 7 days

-- **Moving averages and accumulated rainfall:**
+- Moving averages and accumulation:
-  - 7, 14, and 30-day averages and sums
+  7, 14, and 30-day moving averages and rainfall sums

-- **Variability features:**
+- Variability indicators:
-  - 3, 7, and 30-day rolling standard deviation
+  3, 7, and 30-day rolling standard deviations

-- **Change rate features:**
-  - Daily and multi-day rainfall change rates
+- Rainfall change rate:
+  1-day, 3-day, and 7-day rate of change in rainfall

-- **Binary and spell indicators:**
+- Binary indicators and rainfall spell features:
-  - Rain/no rain, heavy rain, as well as spells (e.g. dry, wet, extreme)

-This level of feature engineering gives models more temporal context, simulating the kind of signal depth you'd expect in multivariate datasets.
+  Rainfall presence, heavy rain, extreme rain, wet spells, dry spells, and intensity-based spell durations

+### 📊 Exploratory Data Analysis (EDA)
+Exploratory data analysis was conducted to understand the characteristics of the dataset:

+1. Statistical profiling:
+   - Summary statistics and histograms to show distribution and skewness (most values near zero, with occasional extremes over 300–400mm)
+   - Boxplots and violin plots to identify outliers and variability across time windows

+2. Trend and seasonality decomposition:
+   - Seasonal decomposition was used to separate trend, seasonality, and residual components

+3. Temporal correlation:
+   - ACF (Autocorrelation Function) and PACF (Partial Autocorrelation Function) plots were generated to analyze how previous days’ rainfall impacts current day values

+These analyses informed feature design and confirmed the presence of seasonality, autocorrelation, and non-stationarity in the data.

 ### 🧠 Methods & Models
-The project explored a range of forecasting models, beginning with **gradient boosting algorithms**, which are known to perform well on small datasets:

-- **Models used:**
+A wide range of forecasting models were explored, with a focus on performance and interpretability given the small dataset:

+- Gradient boosting models:
-  - XGBoost, LightGBM, CatBoost, AdaBoost
+  - XGBoost, LightGBM, CatBoost, and AdaBoost

+- Deep learning models:
-  - Feedforward Neural Network (FNN)
+  - Feedforward neural network (FNN)
-  - Long Short-Term Memory (LSTM)
+  - LSTM network
-  - Transformer-based neural network (in progress)
+  - Transformer-based network (currently in progress)

-Gradient boosting models produced the best performance overall.
-Deep learning models were also explored but struggled to generalize due to limited data.
+Gradient boosting models delivered the best performance.
+Deep learning approaches were less effective, likely due to limited data volume and sparsity in rainfall occurrence.

-Hyperparameter tuning was done using **Optuna** with **Bayesian Optimization**, which helps identify optimal settings faster by using previous results to guide the next trials.
-This is more efficient than grid or random search, especially when the search space is well-defined.

-**Tweedie regression** was implemented as the loss function in some models.
-Tweedie is particularly effective for **zero-inflated data with positive continuous targets**, like rainfall, because it balances between Poisson and Gamma distributions.
+SHAP (SHapley Additive Explanations) was used for model interpretability, allowing analysis of feature importance and helping guide the reduction of noisy or redundant features.

+Hyperparameter tuning was conducted using Optuna with Bayesian optimization.
+This method was chosen for its efficiency in narrowing down the best settings in fewer trials, especially once the hyperparameter space was defined.

-To prevent negative rainfall predictions, model outputs below zero were clipped to zero.
+Tweedie regression loss was implemented for tree-based models to better model the zero-inflated nature of rainfall data.
+The Tweedie distribution is particularly suitable when many observations are zero, and the rest are positive continuous values.
+To handle negative predictions, all model outputs below zero were clipped to zero.

 ### 📈 Results & Evaluation
-The dataset was split using a **train-validation-test** approach:
+The dataset was split using a train-validation-test approach:
 - 70% training, 15% validation, 15% testing
-- A **buffer of one month** was maintained between each set to prevent data leakage
+- A one-month buffer was added between splits to avoid temporal leakage

-**Evaluation metrics used:**
+Evaluation metrics included:

-- **MAE (Mean Absolute Error):** Easy to interpret, measures average magnitude of errors
+- MAE (Mean Absolute Error): measures average forecast error magnitude
-- **RMSE (Root Mean Square Error):** Penalizes larger errors more heavily
+- RMSE (Root Mean Square Error): penalizes larger errors more than MAE
-- **NSE (Nash-Sutcliffe Efficiency):** Measures how well the model predicts compared to the mean — a value above 0.5 is typically considered acceptable in hydrology
+- NSE (Nash-Sutcliffe Efficiency): compares model performance to the mean; scores above 0.5 are generally acceptable in hydrological contexts

-**Best test performance achieved so far:**
+Best results on the test set so far:
-- MAE: **8.633 mm**
+- MAE: 8.633 mm
-- RMSE: **14.908 mm**
+- RMSE: 14.908 mm
-- NSE: **0.133**
+- NSE: 0.133

-While the NSE is still low, this is expected in a problem with limited data and high imbalance.
-The next milestone is to improve this to **above 0.5**, indicating practical forecasting accuracy.
+While the NSE score remains low, this is expected given the data limitations and the sensitivity of NSE to extreme value forecasts.
+The primary aim moving forward is to improve zero-rainfall day classification and extreme event accuracy to raise the NSE closer to the 0.5 benchmark.

 ### 🛠️ Tools & Libraries
-`Python`, `Pandas`, `NumPy`, `Matplotlib`, `Seaborn`, `XGBoost`, `LightGBM`, `CatBoost`, `TensorFlow`, `Optuna`, `SHAP`, `Scikit-learn`, `PyTorch`
+Python, Pandas, NumPy, Matplotlib, Seaborn, XGBoost, LightGBM, CatBoost, TensorFlow, Optuna, SHAP, Scikit-learn, PyTorch

 ### 💡 Key Takeaways
-- **Feature engineering** proved essential in transforming a sparse, univariate dataset into something more informative for machine learning.
-- **Gradient boosting models** outperformed deep learning methods due to the data size.
-- **SHAP (SHapley Additive Explanations)** was used to understand feature importance.
-This helped identify which features contributed most to prediction accuracy and guided decisions to drop less useful or noisy features.
-- Despite low NSE scores, the model performed reasonably well on MAE and RMSE — suggesting that it's **closely approximating rainfall on average**, but still struggles with extremes and dry-day accuracy.
+This project demonstrates how a sparse, univariate time series dataset can be made more useful through extensive feature engineering and thoughtful modeling.
+Gradient boosting models provided the most reliable forecasts, while SHAP helped highlight which features mattered most to predictions.

+Despite challenges in forecasting extremes and dry days, the model shows promising performance on average rainfall prediction.
+The study lays the foundation for practical forecasting in data-scarce settings.

 ### 🔄 Ongoing Work
-Current experiments include:
+Work continues in several areas:
-- **Log transforming rainfall values** before prediction to stabilize variance and reduce the impact of extreme values.
-This helps models focus on relative changes in rainfall, rather than being overwhelmed by a few large spikes.
+- Log-transforming rainfall data before prediction to stabilize variance and reduce the impact of extreme values.
+This can help models better capture small-scale variability without being skewed by outliers.
-- **Cascaded modeling approach**: introducing a **binary classifier** to predict whether rainfall will occur at all (rain vs. no rain), followed by a regressor to predict the actual amount for predicted rainy days.
-This setup can improve zero-day forecasting and reduce noise in the regression stage.
+- Introducing a binary classification step before regression.
+The classifier will first predict whether rain will occur, followed by a regressor to estimate the amount.
+This two-stage approach can improve model performance on zero-rainfall days and reduce unnecessary noise in the regression stage.

 ---